alokverma18/ai-counselor/README.md

-It looks like you are using Streamlit and a generative AI model from the google.generativeai library to create a Student Career Counselor Chatbot.
-To create a README for your project, you might want to provide information on how to set up and run the application, as well as any other relevant details.
-Here's a template you can use as a starting point:

----

 # Student Career Counselor Chatbot

 This project is a Streamlit-based application that utilizes a generative AI model to simulate a Student Career Counselor chatbot.
 Users can interact with the chatbot by entering messages, and the bot responds accordingly.